greydanus/structural_optimization/README.md

 ![causeway.gif](./static/causeway.gif)

-Designing a structure that supports a rid of offset points:
+Designing a structure that supports a grid of offset points:

 ![points.gif](./static/points.gif)